sbagh/stockExchange/README.md

 # bankingAndStocks
- banking and stocks exchange full-stack app practice
+ banking and stock exchange full-stack app practice

  Project is in progress, so code and files are not fully orgranized/optimized yet.